StartBootstrap/startbootstrap-clean-blog-jekyll/partition-seminar/index.md

 If you are interested in attending the seminar or giving a talk, please write to me at **manjil@gonitsora.com** and I will add you to our mailing list.

-The talks are not recorded, they are meant to be for informal discussions with the seminar and everyone is encouraged to ask questions.
+The talks are not recorded, they are meant to be for informal discussions with the speaker(s) and everyone is encouraged to ask questions.

 ## Next Talk